A slow cooker minestrone is a fantastic dinner dish that you can get slowly cooking early in the morning and have it ready for dinner.

-If there is a particular ingredient that you don’t like, then you can remove it without it affecting the overall minestrone.
-Obviously you will need the tomatoes and the pasta but something like zucchini can be swapped out or removed.
+If there is a particular ingredient that you do not like, you can remove it without affecting the overall minestrone.
+Obviously, you will need the tomatoes and the pasta, but something like zucchini can be swapped out or removed.

-If you love videos then I did a quick one on how to make this slow cooker minestrone.
-It goes through all the steps and shows what it looks like after being cooked!
-If you like it then be sure to subscribe to the YouTube channel so you’re kept up to date.
+If you love videos, then I made a quick video on how to make this minestrone soup in the slow cooker.
+If you like it, then be sure to subscribe to the YouTube channel so you are kept up to date.
 Alternatively, there is a full written recipe below the video.

 Slow Cooker Minestrone Recipe